-Site Location: The Hollow Nikkel Site located in northwestern Harvey County is approximately eighteen miles northwest of Newton.
+Site Location: The Hollow Nikkel Site, located in northwestern Harvey County, is approximately eighteen miles northwest of Newton.
 The site includes sections 7, 8, 17, 18, 19, 20, 29, and 30 in Township 22 South and Range 3 West.
 This site is within the Equus Beds Aquifer boundaries.

 Impact: Potential impact is on irrigation and rural residential wells.
-Directly downgradient of the site, there are nine domestic wells and irrigation well.
 The KCC rates this site at a moderate immediacy level.
 Over the last few years, the city of McPherson has investigated the possibility of the area as a public water supply.

 Site Description: The project area covers approximately 15 square miles.
-The contaminate plume is aligned in a north to south configuration and is approximately 0.5 miles wide and 2 miles in length.
+The contaminated plume is aligned in a north-to-south configuration and is approximately 2 miles wide and 4 miles long.
 Plume morphology appears to be controlled by the bedrock channel.
 This channel has an alignment similar to that of the plume.
-Contamination mapped to date is primarily confined to the lower zone of the Equus Beds aquifer, which consists of McPherson Formation Pleistocene unconsolidated sand and gravel deposits at a depth of 200 to 250 feet on top of the Permian aged Wellington Formation shales.
-However, the location near EB-34 shows contamination throughout all three zones of the aquifer.
+Contamination mapped to date is primarily confined to the Equus Beds aquifer's lower zone, consisting of McPherson Formation Pleistocene unconsolidated sand and gravel deposits at a depth of 200 to 250 feet on top of the Permian-aged Wellington Formation shales.
+However, the location near EB-34 shows contamination throughout all three aquifer zones.

-Unusual Problems: To remediate this site, the planning, land access acquisition, and developing a suitable water disposal method would be very time and financially intensive.
-Changes within the aquifer appear to result from brine water moving horizontally along the gradient and down vertically into areas that lack a clay aquitard.
+Unusual Problems: To remediate this site, the planning, land access acquisition, and development of a suitable water disposal method would be very time and financially intensive.
+Changes within the aquifer appear to result from brine water moving horizontally along the gradient and vertically into areas lacking a clay aquitard.